 What is unique about the MITCH curriculum? ● Core Knowledge (CK) is sequenced learning from Kindergarten through 5th grade, so units build clearly and logically on prior years’ learning objectives.
 CK includes History (Social Studies), Language Arts, and Science topics.
-It also includes art and music, which are covered in specials.
-It is a thematic approach that allows for reading and writing and the arts to be woven together, thematically, during each unit.
-More information can be found at https://www.coreknowledge.org. ● Eureka Math ● Codebreaker is a phonetics based reading program that teaches children to read through speaking, spelling, and writing.
-Students begin by learning to hear the sounds in a word and learning the letters that represent those sounds.
-Spelling is the key component for developing a sight vocabulary and provides the words they need to write and read sentences.
-Codebreaker teaches the entire English phonetic code and spelling rules, which empowers students to read and write independently.
-We take the guesswork out of decoding and encoding words which builds confidence!
+It also includes art and music, which are covered in specials (Art, Music, PE and Agriculture).
+It is a thematic approach that allows for reading and writing, science, math, and the arts to be woven together during each unit.
+More information can be found at https://www.coreknowledge.org.

-What Core Knowledge topics are covered at each grade level? ● Kindergarten: Nursery Rhymes and Fairy Tales, Stories, Farms, Magnetism, Native Americans, Five Senses, Plants, Kings and Queens, Seasons and Weather, Columbus and the Pilgrims, Colonial Towns and Townspeople, Taking Care of the Earth, Presidents and American Symbols. ● 1st Grade: Fables and Stories, Human Body, Different Lands Similar Stories (Same stories from different countries), Early World Civilizations (Mesopotamia and Ancient Egypt), Early American Civilizations (Mayan, Aztec, and Incan Empires), Astronomy, The History of the Earth, Animals and Habitats, Fairy Tales, A New Nation: American Independence, Frontier Explorers ● 2nd Grade: Early Asian Civilizations, Modern Japan, Ancient Greece, The American Constitution, War of 1812, Westward Expansion (Pioneers and Native Americas), Civil War, Immigration, North American and South American Geography, Civil Rights, Natural Cycles, Insects, Magnetism, Simple Machines, Human Body (cells, digestive system, healthy diet) ● 3rd Grade: Classic Tales (The Wind in the Willows, Alice in Wonderland, Aladdin), Classification of Animals, Human Body (bones, muscles, nervous system), Ancient Rome, Light and Sound, Vikings, Astronomy, Native Americans, Early Exploration, Ecology ● 4th Grade: Human Body (Circulatory/Respiratory Systems), Meteorology, Europe in the Middle Ages, Rise of Islam, Chemistry, Electricity, American Revolution, Constitution, Geology, Maps and Mountains, Early Presidents, Oregon ● 5th Grade: HISTORY: Early American Civilizations; European Exploration, Trade, and the Clash of Cultures; The Renaissance and the Reformation; England from the Golden Age to the Glorious Revolution; Russia: Early Growth and Expansion; Feudal Japan; Westward Expansion; The Civil War: Causes, Conflicts, Consequences; Native Americans: Cultures and Conflicts; SCIENCE: Classifying Living Things; Cells Structures and Processes; Plant Structures and Processes; Life Cycles and Reproduction; The Human Body: Endocrine System, Reproductive System, Puberty; Engineering Design; Scientific Method; Earth’s Systems, Ecosystems, and Humans; Earth’s Place in the Universe; Energy
+What Core Knowledge topics are covered at each grade level? ● Kindergarten: Nursery Rhymes and Fairy Tales, Stories, Farms, Magnetism, Native Americans, Five Senses, Plants, Kings and Queens, Seasons and Weather, Columbus and the Pilgrims, Colonial Towns and Townspeople, Taking Care of the Earth, Presidents and American Symbols. ● 1st Grade: Fables and Stories, Human Body, Different Lands Similar Stories (Same stories from different countries), Early World Civilizations (Mesopotamia and Ancient Egypt), Early American Civilizations (Mayan, Aztec, and Incan Empires), Astronomy, The History of the Earth, Animals and Habitats, Fairy Tales, American Independence ● 2nd Grade: Early Asian Civilizations, Modern Japan, Ancient Greece, The American Constitution, War of 1812, American Pioneers and Native Americas, Civil War, Immigration, North American and South American Geography, Civil Rights, Natural Cycles, Insects, Magnetism, Simple Machines, Human Body (cells, digestive system, healthy diet) ● 3rd Grade: Classic Tales, Classification of Animals, Human Body (bones, muscles, nervous system), Ancient Rome, Light and Sound, Vikings, Astronomy, Native Americans, Early Exploration, Ecology ● 4th Grade: Human Body (Circulatory/Respiratory Systems), Meteorology, Europe in the Middle Ages, Rise of Islam, Chemistry, Electricity, American Revolution, Constitution, Geology, Maps and Mountains, Early Presidents, Oregon ● 5th Grade: HISTORY: Early American Civilizations; European Exploration, Trade, and the Clash of Cultures; The Renaissance and the Reformation; England from the Golden Age to the Glorious Revolution; Russia: Early Growth and Expansion; Feudal Japan; The Civil War: Causes, Conflicts, Consequences; Native Americans SCIENCE: Classifying Living Things; Cells Structures and Processes; Plant Structures and Processes; Life Cycles and Reproduction; The Human Body: Endocrine System, Reproductive System, Puberty; Engineering Design; Scientific Method; Earth’s Systems, Ecosystems, and Humans; Earth’s Place in the Universe; Energy

-Why do you have a dress code and what is it? ● Dress code reduces class distinctions based on clothing.
-It also helps minimize student distractions because of common attire.
-Finally, it presents a unified representation of our school community on field trips. ● Uniform Guidelines: (these can also be found on our website) ○ PE Days - MITCH branded PE uniforms, or a solid color polo and solid navy blue sweats or shorts. ○ Non-PE Days - any solid color polo with navy blue or khaki pants/skirt
+What is the school dress code? ● Uniform Guidelines: (these can also be found on our website) ○ PE Days - MITCH branded PE uniforms, or a solid color polo and solid navy blue sweats or shorts. ○ Non-PE Days - any solid color polo with navy blue or khaki pants/skirt

 How do you do recess and lunch here? ● Most MITCH classes have two recesses.
 One with their grade level is 15 minutes and monitored by the grade level teachers.
 Lunch recess is 20 minutes long and there can be more than one grade level on the playground at a time.
 This recess is monitored by Art, Ag, and Music teachers. ● Students eat lunch in their classroom.
 Students have access to a microwave, but the time limit for microwaving an item is 1 min.
 Lunch is 20 minutes long.